nieaowei/gateway-web/README.md

 - [x] Fix delete failure.
 - [ ] Complete the interfaces related to tenant management.- 2020.8.24
 - [x] Refactor the GetServiceStatistical and service amount.
+- [ ] Refactor the homepage adaptive method.